scrabbletank/farhome-rules/rulesdoc.md

 The size of the miasma increases by 1 and you add an enhanced die to the spellcasting roll for every level cast above 6th.

+#### Pact
+*6th level*

+- **Casting Time:** 5 minutes
+- **Range:** touch
+- **Duration:** 100 years

+Make a pact with a willing creature, etching this agreement into your souls.
+As part of casting the spell, both creatures speak their demands, with the spell ending with each creature confirming the pact.
+A creature can make any demand they wish, or make no demands at all.
+Demands must be something the other creature is capable of fufilling.
+For example, demanding the other creature take no hostile actions against you or your allies or to speak the truth are valid demands, while demanding to be given the power of flight from an animal is not.
+Even unreasonable demands may be valid if the other creature truly believes it is within their ability to grant.
+For example, you could demand a peasant make you king if the peasant believes he can achieve it.

+Unless specificed in the demand, there is no set timeframe the demand must be completed.
+However, creatures are compelled to take actions that do not hinder their ability to complete their demands.
+For example, delaying to warn of incoming danger to someone you made a pact to protect would violate the pact.
+A creature that violates the pact, in part or in whole, immediately dies and cannot be revived for 10 years.

+Finally, once both creatures have accepted the demands make a spellcasting roll against 3 terrible dice.
+On success the pact is forged.

+Add an enhanced die and increase the duration a creature cannot be revived by 10 years for every level cast above 6th.

 #### Psychic Scream
 *6th level*